Copyright law of the United States: Government infringement

 The US government, its agencies and officials, and corporations owned or controlled by it, are subject to suit for copyright infringement.
 All infringement claims against the U.S. that did not arise in a foreign country must be filed with the United States Court of Federal Claims within three years of the infringing action.
 Claims filed in the wrong court are dismissed for lack of subject-matter jurisdiction.
 The government and its agencies are also authorized to settle the infringement claims out of court.

 The states have sovereign immunity provided by the Eleventh Amendment to the United States Constitution, which bars most forms of lawsuits against states in federal courts, but can be abrogated in certain circumstances by Congress.
 The Copyright Remedy and Clarification Act of 1990 (CRCA) states in part that states are liable to copyright infringement "in the same manner and to the same extent as any nongovernmental entity" and also that states and state entities and officials "shall not be immune, under the Eleventh Amendment to the Constitution of the United States or under any other doctrine of sovereign immunity, from suit in Federal Court by any person" alleging copyright infringement.
 The CRCA has been declared unconstitutional by several federal courts., and this was upheld by the US Supreme Court on March 23, 2020.

+As a result of the ruling, Nautilus Productions, the plaintiff in Allen v.
+Cooper, filed a motion for reconsideration in the United States District Court for the Eastern District of North Carolina.
+On August 18, 2021, Judge Terrence Boyle granted the motion for reconsideration which North Carolina promptly appealed to the United States Court of Appeals for the Fourth Circuit.
+The 4th Circuit denied the state's motion on October 14, 2022.
+Nautilus then filed their second amended complaint on February 8, 2023, alleging 5th and 14th Amendment violations of Nautilus' constitutional rights, additional copyright violations, and claiming that North Carolina's "Blackbeard's Law" represents a bill of attainder.

+Eight years after the passage of Blackbeard's Law, on June 30, 2023, North Carolina Gov. Roy Cooper signed a bill repealing the law.

 Public domain

 Works in the public domain are free for anyone to copy and use.
-Strictly speaking, the term "public domain" means that the work is not covered by any intellectual property rights at all (copyright, trademark, patent, or otherwise).
-However, this article discusses public domain with respect to copyright only.
+Strictly speaking, the term public domain means that the work is not covered by any intellectual property rights at all (copyright, trademark, patent, or otherwise), though it commonly refers to just the absence of copyright.

 A work may enter the public domain in a number of different ways.
-For example, (a) the copyright protecting the work may have expired, or (b) the owner may have explicitly donated the work to the public, or (c) the work is not the type of work that copyright can protect.
+For example, the copyright protecting the work may have expired, the owner may have explicitly donated the work to the public, the work may not be the type of work that copyright can protect, or the work may have been created by the U.S. federal government as part of a federal employee's official duties.
+There are exceptions such as by assignment from contractors.